 In sum, the Yocan Flame is quite the device, it’s feature-heavy, with several attachments that change the experience.
 All the moving parts will seem daunting to a beginner at first, but it does set you on a path towards figuring out what you really want out of your vaping experience.

 Water bubblers are always a good feature, but it does make it less likely to be the vape you travel around with.
 I’d recommend the Flame as a device you use for sessions at home.
-As for the nectar collector/concentrate straw feature, it feels a lot more like a novelty than something that’s likely to be used often.
+As for the Honey Straw/concentrate straw feature, it feels a lot more like a novelty than something that’s likely to be used often.
 Having to use a blowtorch and burning the material is just too troublesome.
 So, it might likely just be something that’s done a few times for fun- but it’s not a feature that’s really needed.
 It would’ve been more functional if it was an eNail attachment instead.